 Add back in the SPAM and the scrambled egg and gently fold to mix everything together.

-Add some more canola oil to the pan--enough to fully coat the bottom of your pan.
+Add some more sesame oil to the pan--enough to fully coat the bottom of your pan.
 Once hot, add the sliced garlic.
 Once it begins to brown remove and place on a paper towel to remove excess oil.
 Add to the top of your rice!

 What do you think?